carvel-dev/carvel/proposals/ytt/005-semver/README.md

 A semantic version encodes different properties about the version in a string of the form `<major>.<minor>.<patch>(-<pre-release>)(+<metadata>)`.

-Semantic versions are strictly sortable.
+Semantic versions can be sorted based on [precedence](https://semver.org/#spec-item-11).

 For its full specification refer to [Semantic versioning](https://semver.org/).